 Bringing the brightest minds to Bath

-Developing drugs to fight prostate cancer, generating clean energy and improving food security are just some of the areas being researched in our labs.
+Developing drugs to fight cancer, generating clean energy and improving food security are just some of our research projects.

 Your donations provide our scientists with the time and equipment they need to continue their important work.
 You helped to purchase a specialised microscope for Dr Rob Williams to use while searching for ways to treat Alzheimer’s disease.
 He is part of the team that discovered a link between high blood sugar levels and Alzheimer’s, which is vital to learning how the disease progresses.
 Your gifts also accelerate the pace of research by creating postgraduate opportunities.